kevinrussellmoy/caev-syn-duty-cycle/README.md

 3. Comparison between C/AEV driving and real-world electric vehicle driving

+-- Requires City 1 and City 2 drive cycle data as City_1_CellPowerProfile.csv and City_2_CellPowerProfile.csv.
+[The actual drive cycles are not supplied here as they are confidential.
+Any time-series data of velocity and battery current will do.]

 -- Requires downloading Vehicle Energy Dataset Dynamic Data (under \Data in [https://github.com/gsoh/VED/](https://github.com/gsoh/VED))